mubarak/spark-cassandra-blueprints/README.md

 Spark Cassandra Blueprints
 ==========================
-A template for getting started building apps with Spark and Cassandra.
+Templates for getting started building Scala applications with Spark and Cassandra.

 More documentation coming soon.